Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \zeta_g = \frac{1}{f}\frac{\partial^2\phi}{\partial x^2} + \frac{1}{f}\frac{\partial^2\phi}{\partial y^2} - \frac{\beta}{f^2}\frac{\partial\phi}{\partial y} + \frac{\tan\left(\varphi\right)u}{r} = \frac{1}{f}\Delta_h\phi + \frac{\beta}{f}u + \frac{\tan\left(\varphi\right)u}{r}.\tag{15.86}\label{eq:geostro_vort_skal} \end{align} \]

-For the first term applies
+For the first term, one has

 \[ \begin{align} \mathcal{O}\left(\frac{1}{f}\Delta\phi\right) = \mathcal{O}\left(\frac{1}{f}\frac{\Delta p}{\rho L^2}\right) = 10^{-5}\:\frac{1}{\text{s}}. \end{align} \]